-- > All footballs should be regularly and routinely cleaned. - Balls should be managed by competent individuals (ball managers) who are capable of the rigors of keeping them sanitized without game delay. - The ball may be switched as often as the ball managers can efficiently allow for sanitization and return, up to and including changing balls each play. - Spalding Sport Ball cleaning recommendations follow CDC, state, and local guidelines for health and safety.
+- All footballs should be regularly and routinely cleaned. - Balls should be managed by competent individuals (ball managers) who are capable of the rigors of keeping them sanitized without game delay. - > The ball may be switched in accordance with NFHS playing rules. - Spalding Sport Ball cleaning recommendations follow CDC, state, and local guidelines for health and safety.